HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 	| |- Maps
 	|    |- MAPHEAD
 	|    |- GAMEMAPS
+	|    |- Extracting the maps
 	|
 	- Known bugs and limitations

 Conventions and nomenclature
 ----------------------------
-Decimal integer numbers are given as regular numbers or rarely suffixed with "d", binary numbers are suffixed with "b", octal numbers with "o" and hexadecimal numbers are either suffixed with "h" or prefixed with "0x" or "#".
+Decimal integer numbers are given as regular numbers or rarely suffixed with "d", binary numbers are suffixed with "b" or prefixed with "0b", octal numbers with "o" and hexadecimal numbers are either suffixed with "h" or prefixed with "0x" or "#".
 Example:

 	13 = 13d = 1011b = 15o = Dh = 0xD

-All numbers are written in the standard big-endian notation used in the English language.
+All continuous numbers are written in the standard big-endian notation used in the English language.
 This means the left-most digit is the most significant one and a number like 1011b is computed as (1 * 2^3 + 0 * 2^2 + 1 * 2^1 + 1 * 2^0).
+Multibyte numbers are given in little-endian notation and the bytes are seperated by whitesopace charakters, thus the multibyte number 0x1A 0x3C corresponds to the hexadecimal number 0x3C1A or decimal 15386.
 If the endianness needs to be explicitly stated it will be given as (BE) for big-endian and as (LE) for little-endian.

 Notes are written as "//NOTE", tasks are written as "//TODO" and bugs in the original implementation are written as "//BUG", all without the quotation marks.
 This allows using the editor's search function to quickly jump to these points.
 An optional colon (:) can be suffixed, so make sure the editor ignores these.